devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 ``call``
-  run another section of this assistant (e.g.``call: self.run_foo``) of a snippet run section (``call: snippet_name.run_foo``) at this place and then continue execution ``dependencies_from_dda`` let's you specify a directory where to read ``.devassistant`` file out of which dependencies are resolved and installed (devassistant will use dependencies from original assistant and specified  ``dependencies`` attribute, if any - this has the same structure as ``dependencies`` in normal assistants, but conditions are not supported)
-``scl``
-  run a whole section in SCL environment of one or more SCLs (note: you **must** use the scriptlet name - usually ``enable`` - because it might vary) - for example::
+  run another section of this assistant (e.g.``call: self.run_foo``) of a snippet run section (``call: snippet_name.run_foo``) at this place and then continue execution ``scl`` run a whole section in SCL environment of one or more SCLs (note: you **must** use the scriptlet name - usually ``enable`` - because it might vary) - for example::